 - Lifetime Senator status can be achieved with 10,000 qualifying points plus 10 years of Senator or HON Circle status

 In both cases, only qualifying points will count toward lifetime status, so travel on most Star Alliance airlines wouldn’t qualify.
 If you’ve been loyal to Miles & More up until now, you can earn lifetime status based on your past activity.

 Major changes were announced to the Lufthansa Miles & More program back in November 2019.
 Due to the pandemic they’ve been postponed indefinitely, but there’s now an update.
 The changes will finally kick in as of January 1, 2024, and it’s expected that this will be communicated to members as of December 2022.

 Some people may be surprised to hear this, but I don’t actually think the new program is necessarily negative.
 Every program has pros and cons, and this of course represents a significant change.

 I’d say it’s very bad news that status is now only valid for a year, while the good news is that lifetime status is being introduced.
 Other than that, I’d say the changes aren’t necessarily bad.
 Of course everyone has different travel patterns and preferences.

 What I’m surprised by with the new program is how good it is for those looking to get good value, rather than just those flying full fare tickets:

 - The distinction between continental and intercontinental flights leaves a lot of opportunities

-- The most discounted fare in a cabin counts the same towards status as the most expensive fare in a cabin
+- The most discounted fare in a cabin counts the same toward status as the most expensive fare in a cabin

-- It’s nice that travel in economy will count towards HON Circle status
+- It’s nice that travel in economy will count toward HON Circle status